 #2.
 Your body may have adapted to your workout regimen.

-After you’ve made fitness a regular part of your routine, your body may adjust to this new way of life faster than you expected. “[When] you feel great and your body is working efficiently, it’s in a routine and your muscles are adjusting,” Louise says.”
-Similarly, if you want to get up early, [the first few days may be difficult, and you may end up hitting the snooze button].
-When you make the [decision] to get up, you do so for a week to create a habit; your body knows when to wake up and you are not trying to get that five minutes in every morning.”
+After you’ve made fitness a regular part of your routine, your body may adjust to this new way of life faster than you expected. “[When] you feel great, and your body is working efficiently, it’s in a routine, and your muscles adjust. ” Similarly, if you want to get up early, [the first few days may be difficult, and you may end up hitting the snooze button].
+When you make the [decision] to get up, you do so for a week to create a habit; your body knows when to wake up, and you are not trying to get those five minutes in every morning.”

-When it comes to any workout, pay attention to your body and its cues.
+Regarding any workout, please pay attention to your body and its cues.
 Don’t be afraid to scale back if you’re constantly spending days recovering from tough workouts, and don’t be concerned if your muscles feel like they’re in great shape after a trip to the gym.
-Your body may not feel sore after incorporating fitness into your daily or weekly routine.
+If you work out every day or every week, your body might not feel sore afterward.

 #3.
 You are most likely getting enough sleep for your body and muscles.

-Getting enough sleep does a lot more than just make you a happier and less grumpy person.
-A good night’s sleep, according to livestrong.com, aids in the release of growth hormones as well as tissue repair, both of which are important in restoring your muscles to health.
+Getting enough sleep does much more than make you happier and less grumpy.
+A good night’s sleep, according to livestrong.com, aids in releasing growth hormones and tissue repair, which are important in restoring your muscles to health.

-According to the article, if you are sleep-deprived, you are more likely to be sore after a workout because your glycogen levels will have dropped as a result.
+According to the article, if you are sleep-deprived, you are more likely to be sore after a workout because your glycogen levels will have dropped.
 (Glycogen is used by your body to contract your muscles.)
 So, the next time you’re perplexed about why you’re not aggressively sore after that big workout you did the other day, consider that you may have gotten a good night’s sleep.

 #4.
 Stretching before your workouts may benefit your body.

-Stretching, according to a Harvard Medical School article, helps your muscles maintain strength and flexibility.
-Without stretching, you risk injuring your muscles or straining your joints.
-Stretching, according to the article, can keep your muscles flexible, and exercising will not cause injury by overworking the muscle.
+A Harvard Medical School article says stretching helps keep your muscles strong and flexible.
+Without trying, you risk injuring your muscles or straining your joints.
+According to the report, stretching can keep your muscles loose, and exercising will not cause injury by overworking the muscle.